vhscom/after-dark/README.md

 ![Open Graph sharing card screenshot](https://raw.githubusercontent.com/vhs/after-dark/a647938/images/docs/feat-social-awareness.png "Example Open Graph sharing card produced by After Dark")

-To create a social sharing card like the one shown above, specify `author` in `config.toml` and, optionally, override it from your front matter when specifying applicable details for the post or page:
+To create a social sharing card like the one shown above, specify `author` in `config.toml` and, optionally, override it from your front matter as shown here:

 ```toml
 title = "Become a Digital Nomad in Bali: The Lost Guide"